top of page

 Treatment options include:

-Aspiration: The ganglion is drained with a needle under local anaesthesia.
+• Aspiration: The ganglion is drained with a needle under local anaesthesia with ultrasound guidance.
 This is a simple in-clinic procedure with a reasonable short-term success rate, though recurrence is possible.

 Carpal tunnel syndrome occurs when the median nerve is compressed as it passes through the carpal tunnel at the wrist.
 It typically presents as numbness, tingling, or pain in the thumb, index, middle, and part of the ring finger, often worse at night or with prolonged hand use.
 In more advanced cases, weakness of grip and thenar muscle wasting may be present.
 Other differentials include lacertus syndrome and other areas of compression along the path of the median nerve.